SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/using-widgets.md

 1. Through the **Add widget** button, and
 2. by selecting and editing widget.

-Whether you choose to add a new widget or to edit an existing widget, the process opens a dialogue window for editing the widget.
-Here you can find the
+On the **Configuration** tab in the dialog box for adding or editing a widget you can use the general search.

 ![General search](/images/users-guide/cockpit/cockpit-asset-global-search.png)

-Select the desired asset to change the root view to that asset (see image below).
-To return to the global root view, click the "X" in the search field.
+After selecting the asset, you see all children of this asset.
+To return to the level above, click the "X" in the search field.

 ![General search clear](/images/users-guide/cockpit/cockpit-asset-clear-search.png)